-Dortmund pressed in vain for an equaliser, but the match was settled in injury time when Muller broke clear to grab a second for Bayern.
+Dortmund pressed in vain for an equalizer, but the match was settled in injury time when Muller broke clear to grab a second for Bayern.

-Their success was not without fortune, as Dortmund were denied a goal midway through the second half of normal time when a header from Mats Hummels appeared to cross the line.
+Its success was not without fortune, as Dortmund was denied a goal midway through the second half of normal time when a header from Mats Hummels appeared to cross the line.

 Victory for Bayern was also somewhat marred by an injury to Germany captain Philipp Lahm, who limped off during the first half to place his participation in next month's World Cup into doubt.

 Guardiola has faced criticism since his side's Champions League semifinal exit to Real Madrid last month but can now point to the retention of each of Germany's premier domestic prizes.

 There was almost a goal inside three minutes as Dortmund goalkeeper Roman Weidenfeller inadvertently kept out Muller's near-post drive.